12 Small Red Japanese Maple Varieties

 Beni Kumo No Su Japanese Maple

-Beni Kumo No Su is a Japanese maple with extremely dissected leaves.
+Beni Kumo No Su is a Japanese maple with highly dissected leaves.
 In the place where the leaf is attached to the leaf petiole, the lobes begin.
-There is no leaf blade as such, but instead, several lobes which are also highly dissected.
+There is no leaf blade as such, but instead, several lobes are highly dissected.

 As for color, at the beginning of the season, this maple is bright red with a slight burgundy tint.
 By mid-season, the color darkens and becomes maroon-red.
-At the end of the season, the leaves turn scarlet which is an indescribable sight.
+At the end of the season, the leaves turn scarlet, an indescribable sight.

 This variety is very compact.
 After 10 years, it will be no more than 4 feet tall and 6 feet wide.
 The crown shape is broad with many side branches.